 Donna Wilson MBACP Registered

 It might help you to know that feeling really heard can be the first step to alleviating distress and gaining a better understanding of your struggle.
 Most people benefit from having a compassionate 'other' alongside them during unsettling periods, times of crisis or whilst navigating transition into each new life stage.
-This is an important experience for us all and can have a positive influence on self esteem and confidence.

 Training, qualifications & experience